tiacsys/bridle/boards/shields/x_grove_testbed/doc/index.rst

                .. group-tab:: LED Button

-                  This is based on the Zephyr sample :ref:`button-sample`.
+                  This is based on the Zephyr sample :ref:`zephyr:button-sample`.

                   .. zephyr-app-commands::
                      :app: zephyr/samples/basic/button